 Questions about transportation?
 The weekly menu?
 Or even laundry services in the dorm?
 The Teen Camps Survival Guide is your key to understanding the essentials.
 Inside your free copy, you will also find the mission of Patrick Henry College and the vision behind camps itself.
-Simply click on the right to download!
+Click on the right to get your copy.

 Transportation is provided from Washington Dulles International Airport (IAD) only.
 This service is provided to students who have paid the $12 travel fee each way.
 See below for shuttles times.
 There are no exceptions to arrival and departure times.
-Campers who arrive at the airport after the last shuttle has left (7:00pm) due to unforeseen circumstances (e.g. flight delay) will be picked up by camp staff later in the evening.
-The camper should call the Director M.J.
-Elliott at (703) 431-4962 (emergency cell) to notify her.
+Campers who arrive at the airport after the last shuttle has left (5:00pm) due to unforeseen circumstances (e.g. flight delay) will be picked up by camp staff later in the evening.
+The camper should call the Director.

-Arrivals: The first shuttle arrives at IAD at 2pm Sunday and the final shuttle leaves the airport at 7pm Sunday.
-Counselors with a “PHC Teen Camp” sign and Teen Camps staff shirts will be waiting in the area of Baggage Claims 5, 6, and 7 to meet students.
+Arrivals: The first shuttle arrives at IAD at 3:00pm Sunday and the final shuttle leaves the airport at 5:00pm Sunday.
+Counselors with a “PHC Teen Camp” sign and Teen Camps staff shirts will be waiting in the area of Baggage Claims 5 to meet students.

-Unaccompanied Minors: If a camper is traveling as an unaccompanied minor, they must arrive during our shuttle times and we must know in advance.
+Unaccompanied Minors: If a camper is signed up for an airline's Unaccompanied Minor service, they must arrive during our shuttle times, and we must know in advance.
+Note on our travel form at registration if your student is signed up for an Unaccompanied Minor service.
 Airline policies require Teen Camp staff to sign paperwork stating that we have picked up the passenger and require us on departure to wait with the passenger at the gate until they have boarded the plane.
-Thus, the departure must occur prior to 12pm on Saturday so that our staff can return to campus on the last shuttle.
+Thus, the departure must occur prior to 12:00pm on Saturday so that our staff can return to campus on the last shuttle.

 Click HERE for driving directions to Patrick Henry College